-For a forum to be awarded points, it must have occurred before the state qualifying event, and there must be independent verification of the forum presentation date.
+In order for a forum to be awarded points, it must have occurred prior to the state qualifying event, and there must be independent verification of the forum presentation date.
 "Independent" means that verification needs to be provided by someone in the organization or the group to whom the presentation was made.
 The independent documentation needs to state when, where and to whom the forum was presented.